AliSafari-IT/simple-md-viewer/README.md

 - `apiBaseUrl?` (string): Base URL for API endpoints (default: "http://localhost:3500")
 - `showHomePage?` (boolean): Whether to show homepage when no file is selected (default: true)
 - `hideFileTree?` (boolean): Hide the file tree sidebar and expand content to full width (default: false)
+- `hideHeader?` (boolean): Hide the header section including logo, theme toggle, and menu (default: false)
+- `hideFooter?` (boolean): Hide the footer section for a more minimalistic view (default: false)

 #### `ThemeProvider`
 Provides theme context to all child components.